ScienceCommunicationLab/KinesinLMS/README.md

 [iBiology Courses](https://courses.ibiology.org) is an e-learning site dedicated to helping university students and post-graduate researchers become better scientists and enhance career and professional development.
 The iBiology Courses e-Learning platform was built from scratch after the team struggled to find a simple platform that could be managed by one person but flexible enough for SCL's unique e-learning research goals.
+(If you want to get sense of what a KinesinLMS course looks like, you could take one of the free courses on iBiology Courses.
+The UI there is an earlier version of KinesinLMS.)

 In 2023, SCL was funded by a supplementary grant from the National Institute for General Medical Sciences to make this custom e-Learning platform open source and available to the broader scientific community.
 KinesinLMS is the result of that effort!